okv/east/README.md

 filename which is incremented with every new file.
 This creates migration files such as `migrations/1_doSomething.js`, `migrations/2_doSomethingElse.js`.

-If you prefer your files to be created with a timestap instead of sequential numbers, you can set the `migrationNumberFormat` configuration parameter in your `.eastrc` to `dateTime`:
+If you prefer your files to be created with a date time instead of sequential numbers, you can set the `migrationNumberFormat` configuration parameter in your `.eastrc` to `dateTime`: